ohthehugemanatee/presentations/texts/agile-estimation.md

 ## So why are we doing this again?

-We apply abstracted estimations to produce data about our speed.
-This way
+We apply abstracted estimations to learn about our speed

-* we know what can be accomplished when and how fast
+* What can be accomplished when and how fast
 * The estimate is resilient to changing priorities, scope, and development plan
 * The estimate is available as far in advance as possible, given the cone of uncertainty

 ## Thank you!